 In previous years, the most significant changes (relative to the amount of assessed tonnage of fish) to the OFLs and ABCs from the proposed to the final harvest specifications have been based on the most recent NMFS stock surveys.
-These surveys provide updated estimates of stock biomass and spatial distribution, and changes to the models used for producing stock assessments.
-NMFS scientists presented updated and new survey results, potential changes to assessment models, and accompanying, preliminary stock estimates at the September 2018 Plan Team meeting, and the SSC reviewed this information at the October 2018 Council meeting.
-The species with possible significant model changes are demersal shelf rockfish, northern rockfish, thornyhead rockfish, and sharks.
+These surveys provide updated estimates of stock biomass and spatial distribution, and inform changes to the models used for producing stock assessments.
+At the September 2019 Plan Team meeting, NMFS scientists presented updated and new survey results, potential changes to assessment models, and accompanying, preliminary stock estimates.
+At the October 2019 Council meeting, the SSC reviewed this information.
+The species with possible significant model changes are Pacific cod, dover sole, rex sole, flathead sole, Pacific ocean perch, and shortraker and rougheye rockfish.
 Model changes can result in changes to final OFLs, ABCs, and TACs.

-In November 2018, the Plan Team will consider updated stock assessments for groundfish, which will be included in the draft 2018 SAFE report.
-If the 2018 SAFE report indicates that the stock biomass trend is increasing for a species, then the final 2019 and 2020 harvest specifications for that species may reflect an increase from the proposed harvest specifications.

-Conversely, if the 2018 SAFE report indicates that the stock biomass trend is decreasing for a species, then the final 2019 and 2020 harvest specifications may reflect a decrease from the proposed harvest specifications.
+In November 2019, the Plan Team will consider updated stock assessments for groundfish, which will be included in the draft 2019 SAFE report.
+If the 2019 SAFE report indicates that the stock biomass trend is increasing for a species, then the final 2020 and 2021 harvest specifications for that species may reflect an increase from the proposed harvest specifications.
+Conversely, if the 2019 SAFE report indicates that the stock biomass trend is decreasing for a species, then the final 2020 and 2021 harvest specifications may reflect a decrease from the proposed harvest specifications.

-The proposed 2019 and 2020 OFLs, ABCs, and TACs are based on the best available biological and socioeconomic information, including projected biomass trends, information on assumed distribution of stock biomass, and revised technical methods used to calculate stock biomass.
+The proposed 2020 and 2021 OFLs, ABCs, and TACs are based on the best available biological and socioeconomic information, including projected biomass trends, information on assumed distribution of stock biomass, and revised technical methods used to calculate stock biomass.
 The FMP specifies the tiers to be used to compute OFLs and ABCs.
 The tiers applicable to a particular stock or stock complex are determined by the level of reliable information available to the fisheries scientists.
 This information is categorized into a successive series of six tiers to define OFL and ABC amounts, with Tier 1 representing the highest level of information quality available and Tier 6 representing the lowest level of information quality available.
 The Plan Team used the FMP tier structure to calculate OFLs and ABCs for each groundfish species.
-The SSC adopted the proposed 2019 and 2020 OFLs and ABCs recommended by the Plan Team for all groundfish species.
+The SSC adopted the proposed 2020 and 2021 OFLs and ABCs recommended by the Plan Team for all groundfish species.
 The Council adopted the SSC's OFL and ABC recommendations and the AP's TAC recommendations.
-These amounts have changed from the final 2019 harvest specifications published in the Federal Register on March 1, 2018 (83 FR 8768) as a result of the removal of squid as a specified species.
-This results in an OFL reduction of 1,516 mt, and ABC and TAC reductions of 1,137